 Allow for annotations

-Another thing that Wincher does, which is probably underutilized by a lot of people, is annotations.
+Another thing Wincher does, which many people probably underutilize, is annotations.

-Annotations are nice because if you are, let’s say, building backlinks to a particular page on your website and trying to rank that page, you can put annotations within your account to let remind yourself that you built a link to this particular page related to this one keyword.
+Annotations are excellent because if you are, let’s say, building backlinks to a particular page on your website and trying to rank that page with local rank tracking.
+You can put annotations within your account to remind yourself that you built a link to this particular page related to this one keyword.

-If you click “add annotation” this box will pop up (as you can see below), and you could just say, “I am trying to rank for X, and I built a link to that particular page,” so then you can watch how that link impacts your rankings.
+If you click “add annotation,” this box will pop up (as you can see below), and you could say, “I am trying to rank for X, and I built a link to that particular page,” so then you can watch how that link impacts your rankings.

-This is actually really helpful, but as I said, I don’t think a lot of people use it.
-If used correctly, it can be really powerful to understand if you’re doing the right things.
+This is helpful, but as I said, I don’t think many people use it.
+On the other hand, it can be compelling to understand if you’re doing the right things if used correctly.

-If you’re revising content, is it increasing your rankings or is it hurting?
-If you’re building links, is it increasing or is it hurting?
+If you’re revising content, is it increasing your rankings, or is it hurting?
+If you’re building links, is it growing, or is it breaking?
 This helps you understand all of that.

-In addition to that, one of the things that Wincher does that I really like is they update your rankings on a daily basis.
+In addition to that, one of the things that Wincher does that I like is they update your rankings daily.

 PDF and CSV exports

 They also have multiple users, which is good if you’re in an agency setting or maybe you’re working with someone on your blog.
-It is a way for two people to log in and look at the content if they need to relate to the account.
+It is a way for two people to log in and look at the content to relate to the account.

-They have a very good support team as well.
-I actually had a few different things happen in the beginning here, and I was like, “Okay, I need to know this,” or, “I need to know that,” so I asked them questions.
+They have an excellent support team as well.
+I had a few different things happen in the beginning here, and I was like, “Okay, I need to know this,” or, “I need to know that,” so I asked them questions.

 They’ve been very responsive to me.
-It was pretty dumb on my part; I should have just looked at the content that they had out there, but I found the answers that I needed really quickly.
+It was pretty dumb on my part; I should have just looked at the content they had out there, but I quickly found the answers that I needed.

 They also have this keyword research tool, as you can see below.
-I don’t use this a whole lot—I actually still use Ahrefs for this, just because I paid for the tool and it helps me see the SEO competition.
-This one has that as well, but I don’t fully understand how they’re coming up with this competition value.
+I don’t use this a lot—I still use Ahrefs because I paid for the tool, and it helps me know the SEO competition and build my SEO strategy.
+This one has that, but I don’t fully understand how they’re coming up with this competition value.

-I base my business off of Ahrefs for this, but if you don’t want to pay for Ahrefs at all, and you just want to do it here, you can.
+I base my business off of Ahrefs for this, but if you don’t want to pay for Ahrefs at all, and you want to do it here, you can.
 You can go off of these competitive metrics.
-It gives you ideas for keywords that you’re already ranking for or in the top 10 for, that you might want to make a focus keyword.
+It gives you ideas for keywords you’re already ranking for or in the top 10 for that you might want to make a focus keyword.

-This is actually really important because if you create a blog post around those particular keywords, there’s a good chance that you can rank really quickly for those.
-If you’re already ranking top 10 or top 20, you could create content around that, and then you’d be able to get pushed up to number one.
+This is important because if you create a blog post around those particular keywords, there’s a good chance that you can rank quickly for those.
+So, for example, if you’re already ranking top 10 or top 20, you could create content around that, and then you’d be able to get pushed up to number one.

-They have some nice filters here, too.
-If you’re going for long tail, you can say, “Okay, I only want to do 6-14 words,” and now you’re able to make a blog post about that particular thing.
+They have some excellent filters here, too.
+If you’re going for a long tail, you can say, “Okay, I only want to do 6-14 words,” and now you’re able to make a blog post about that particular thing.

 I see that as kind of an additional benefit; I don’t use it very much, but it doesn’t mean that it’s not good.
 I already have Ahrefs that I use for all my backlinking info.

-They do have a plugin that I think some people will really like.
+They do have a plugin that I think some people will like.
 As you can see below, it’s under the “W” (which is for Wincher) Google Rankings.
-It shows me in the backend of my WordPress site how my keywords are ranking.
+In the backend of my WordPress site, it shows how my keywords are ranking.

-This shows me my average positions, my traffic, and my position distribution.
-You can actually click into any of the keywords to see a little bit more detailed version of this.
-It’s nice to have this all here, but I personally don’t use it.
-I’d rather log into the website and look at it there, because there’s more data.
+This shows me my average positions, traffic, and position distribution.
+You can click on any keywords to see a more detailed version of this.
+It’s nice to have this all here, but I don’t use it.
+I’d instead log into the website and look at it because there’s more data.

 Cons of Wincher

 First of all, the WordPress plugin has limited functionality.
-For me, it doesn’t impact my experience because I don’t really use it that much.
-I’d rather go to the website, so it doesn’t really make sense for them to duplicate everything.
+It doesn’t impact my experience because I don’t use it that much.
+I’d instead go to the website, so it doesn’t make sense for them to duplicate everything.